wyvernglobal/anchor-crostini/README.md

 =======
 # anchor-crostini (by Wyvern Global)

-A Chromebook/Crostini-compatible **and standard Debian-compatible** development container for building and testing Solana smart contracts using Anchor.
+A Chromebook / Crostini and standard Debian-compatible development container for building and testing Solana smart contracts using Anchor.
+Uses podman, can work on docker.

 ## 🚀 Quick Start